RandomInternetPreson/Lucid_Vision/README.md

 **How to use:**

+**When you load a picture once, it is used once.
+Even if the image stays present in the UI element on screen, it is not actively being used.**

 Okay the extension can do many different things with varying lelvls of difficulty.

 Starting out with the basics and understanding how to talk with your vision models: